 Iceland: Thurid Jonsdottir

-What we know so far cold water corals are deep down in the oceans outside Lofoten and around Iceland and play a significant role in the ecosystem.
-The Walk’n Bike In has been inspired by these tiny and beautiful corals.
+Cold water corals are living deep down in the oceans outside Lofoten and around Iceland from what we know so far and they play a significant role for the ecosystems there.
+The look of the Walk’n Bike In has been inspired by these tiny and beautiful corals.

 The project was launched at the Icelandic Radio P1/Culture program the 20th of June just before the opening.